swcarpentry/shell-novice/_extras/guide.md

 ## Preparing to Teach

-*   For a great general list of tips, see [this swcarpentry blog post](http://software-carpentry.org/blog/2015/03/teaching-tips.html)

 *   Use the `data` directory for in-workshop exercises and live coding examples.
     You can clone the shell-novice directory or use the `Download ZIP` button on the right to get the entire repository; we also now provide